Minerals & Toxic Metals – Hair Analysis

 All tests are authorized and reviewed by a physician from our partner laboratory.Sample Test Report

 Test results will be emailed to you in approximately 14 business days.
-You will also receive a brief analysis of your test results with general recommendations from a Village Green licensed nutritionist.
+You will also receive a brief analysis of your test results from a Village Green licensed nutritionist.

 Email a Village Green nutritionist or call 800-869-9159.